 SOCI 4999 - Senior Thesis Seminar (3)

 Analysis of process and practice of sociological inquiry; emphasis on integration of sociological theory, research methods, statistics, and knowledge of a substantive area through formulation and completion of original research project.
 Research problem will be formulated and executed by student with consultation and supervision of instructor.
-PREREQUISITE: SOCI 3311, 3322, 4210 or 4211, and nine upper division hours.
+PREREQUISITE: SOCI 3311, 3322, 4210 or 4211, and nine additional upper division hours in SOCI.